-Recommended level of study MSc
+Recommended study level MSc

 Semester Spring

 Number of classes (lecture/practice/lab) 2/ 0 /0 hours/week

-Course credit 3 credits
+ECTS credit value 3 credits

 Final evaluation Exam

 Responsible lecturer Dr. Tamási Viola

-During the semester the students will learn the basics of genetics and genomics as well.
-They will gain knowledge of how the genome is organized, what annotation means, what was the HGP project, what we know about chromosomes, mutations, epigenetic regulation mechanisms, the role of the genome in medicine.
+During the semester the students will also learn the basics of genetics and genomics.
+They will learn how the genome is organized, what annotation means, what was the HGP project, what we know about chromosomes, mutations, epigenetic regulation mechanisms, and the role of the genome in medicine.
 They will learn parallel techniques to each topic; both analysis on genetic or genomic level.